Worm Drive vs. Sidewinder Circular Saws: Advantages, Differences, & More

 operating a cordless circular saw

-So if you’re a right-handed user, we recommend buying a saw with a drive blade on the left side.
+So if you’re a right-handed user, I recommend buying a saw with a drive blade on the left side.
 It’ll give you a better sight of the cut lines and extra length.
 For left-handed people, blade-right saws are the better options.

 Handle